andrei-1111/lod_api_docs/generate_quote.rst

 This interface creates a new Account.
 Access is restricted to an API account with create merchant privileges.

+Depending on the service, either files or products can be submitted to be translated.
+Files can be uploaded prior to generating the quote (see :doc:`file_upload`),

 Request Body
 ============